lostintangent/gistpad-mcp/README.md

 - `delete_gist` - Delete a gist by ID.
 - `update_gist_description` - Update a gist's description by ID.
 - `duplicate_gist` - Create a copy of an existing gist with all its files.
-- `share_gist` - Get the GistPad.dev sharing URL for a gist.

 ### File management